 As facts evolve daily, we continue to monitor CDC Covid-19 guidelines, as well as Illinois and Central Illinois Policies.
 Cleanliness will remain a top priority to ensure the health of our guests as well as staff and we ask the same of our guests with regard to exposure or illness.
+Accessible in our Common areas is a hand sanitizing station, both for staff and guests.
 As we all follow our state and local guidelines, we know travel is a necessity , whether for work or to get away for a variety of reasons.
 At Vrooman Mansion you will be provided with: no-contact check in and check out, increased disinfecting of public areas, inhouse texting ability with staff, as well as housekeeping services only after check out and in-room A/C units for personalized temperature control.
 While our total occupancy remains small enough to provide comfort, our common areas are large enough to assure a safe environment for all.
 As Illinois and our Central Region are on the verge of opening non-essential businesses, a list of local restaurants open for carry out or delivery is provided for your convenience.
 We wish everyone health and safety, and look forward to providing the level of customer service that Vrooman Mansion guests have come to expect.

 Relax and appreciate the history…